mattermost/mattermost-browser-extension/README.md

 ## The Code

-This extension uses [React](https://reactjs.org/), though it is not requirement for your extension.
+This extension uses [React](https://reactjs.org/), though it is not a requirement for your extension.

 The important demo code lives in `src/app/views/App.js`.
 Read the code and comments in there to get a better understanding of how it works.